The Judas effect

 It should also give us pause for thought that Jesus invited this same Judas to join the disciples, and that he was clearly trusted in that there is a verse reminding us that Judas was delegated to look after the disciples’ money.
 Perhaps he would have made a good parish steward.
 One Gospel story about Judas hints that he had a liking for money.
 You may well remember where Judas questions the wisdom of Mary Magdalene wasting expensive perfume on Jesus, yet is this so very different from the similar arguments are frequently heard when Church money is being discussed at Church leaders’ meetings?
 We would never have found ourselves in such a situation – or would we?

-Unfortunately the rush to judgement is a human characteristic.
+Unfortunately the rush to judgment is a human characteristic.
 Other scholars remind us that, whatever the reason for different writers portraying Judas in different ways, that in all accounts, because Jesus was betrayed to Jewish authorities rather than to the Romans, this has provided an unfortunate excuse for picking on the Jews down through the centuries on the grounds that through their ancestors’ actions, as with Judas’s act of betrayal, they are judged to be killers of Christ.
-For the anti-Semitic thinkers (which at times encompassed whole populations), that Jesus himself was a Jew and the other apostles were also Jews appears to have escaped attention.
+For the anti-Semitic thinkers (which at times encompassed whole populations), that Jesus himself was a Jew and that the other apostles were also Jews appears to have escaped attention.

 Defending Jesus memory with acts of persecution in this way with a myopic eye-for-an-eye mentality is curious in that it is almost opposite to what Jesus taught.
 It is almost as if learning about Jesus has virtually nothing to do with following his teachings.